Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Experimental setup and results

-Figure~\ref{fig:performance_comparison} presents the training reward trends of the proposed Embedding-SAC method versus two variants of MADDPG: one with parameter sharing (MADDPG-PS) and one without (MADDPG-NPS).
+Figure~\ref{fig:performance_comparison} presents the training reward trends of the single-agent RL method versus two variants of MADDPG: one with parameter sharing (MADDPG-PS) and one without (MADDPG-NPS).
 To better reveal convergence dynamics and stability, we display both 10-episode rolling means (solid lines) and exponentially weighted moving averages (EWM, dashed lines), along with shaded areas indicating the corresponding standard deviations.
-A horizontal dashed gray line is added to represent the average reward of the uncontrolled case, serving as a performance baseline for comparison.
+A horizontal dashed gray line is included to represent the average reward of the uncontrolled case, serving as a performance baseline for comparison.

-Several key observations can be made from the results:
+{\del{Several key observations can be made from the results:}}

+Combining the training dynamics from Figure~\ref{fig:performance_comparison} with the cross-variance robustness results in Table~\ref{tab:crosssigma}, several critical observations emerge regarding algorithm performance under stochastic transit conditions:

-\paragraph{(1) Convergence Speed} Embedding-SAC rapidly achieves stable high reward within approximately 30 episodes.
-In contrast, MADDPG-PS and MADDPG-NPS require over 150 and 180 episodes, respectively, to reach convergence.
-This faster ascent is accompanied by significantly reduced variance, suggesting stable and sample-efficient learning.
+\paragraph{\del{(1) Convergence Speed}} {\del{Embedding-sac rapidly achieves stable high reward within approximately 30 episodes.
+In contrast, maddpg-PS and MADDPG-NPS require over 150 and 180 episodes, respectively, to reach convergence.
+This faster ascent is accompanied by significantly reduced variance, suggesting stable and sample-efficient learning.}} \textbf{(1) SAC's consistent superiority across all noise levels.} SAC outperforms both TD3 and DDPG by a substantial margin under all testing conditions.
+At $\sigma_{\text{test}}=1.0$, SAC achieves rewards in the range of $-322$K to $-366$K, while TD3 and DDPG stagnate at approximately $-690$K to $-721$K performance that is effectively halved.
+This performance gap widens dramatically as environmental stochasticity increases: at $\sigma_{\text{test}}=2.0$, SAC maintains rewards around $-554$K to $-651$K, whereas TD3 and DDPG completely fail to converge, yielding catastrophic rewards near $-1,220$K to $-1,270$K. This demonstrates SAC's fundamental advantage in handling the high-dimensional, variance-sensitive state space inherent to bus fleet control.